Chandos portrait: Authorship and provenance

+In 1719, in a note in the margin of a book, George Vertue wrote the name "Richard Burbridge" [sic], then crossed it out.
+It is thought that Vertue temporarily and mistakenly assigned the painting to Shakespeare's friend Richard Burbage (1567–1619), then crossed it out, and instead wrote that the painting was by "one Taylor".

 Vertue also states that before the Duke of Chandos acquired it, the portrait was owned by Shakespeare's possible godson, William Davenant (1606–1668), who, according to the gossip chronicler John Aubrey, claimed to be the playwright's illegitimate son.
 He also states that it was left to Davenant in Taylor's will and that it was bought by Thomas Betterton from Davenant and then sold to the lawyer Robert Keck, a collector of Shakespeare memorabilia.

 After Keck's death in 1719, it passed to his daughter, and was inherited by John Nichol, who married into the Keck family.
 Nichol's daughter Margaret married James Brydges, 3rd Duke of Chandos.
-The painting passed through descent within the Chandos title until Richard Temple-Grenville, 2nd Duke of Buckingham and Chandos sold it to the Earl of Ellesmere in 1848.
-Ellesmere donated it to the National Portrait Gallery.
+The painting passed through descent within the Chandos title until Richard Temple-Grenville, 2nd Duke of Buckingham and Chandos, sold it to the Earl of Ellesmere in 1848.
+Ellesmere donated it in 1856 to the National Portrait Gallery.

 Scholarly views

-A contemporary image of the playwright is the engraving in the posthumously published First Folio of 1623, which was created by Martin Droeshout and was probably commissioned by Shakespeare's friends and family.
-It is considered likely that the Droeshout engraving is a reasonably accurate likeness of the bard because of its acceptance by these close associates and that contemporaries such as Ben Jonson praised it at the time of the publication.
+An image that is definitively identifiable as a depiction of the playwright is the engraving in the posthumously published First Folio of 1623.
+It was created by Martin Droeshout and was probably commissioned by Shakespeare's friends and family.
+It is considered likely that the Droeshout engraving is a reasonably accurate likeness of Shakespeare because of its acceptance by these close associates and because contemporaries such as Ben Jonson praised it at the time of the publication.
 Since the man in the Chandos portrait resembles the one in the Droeshout engraving, the similarity lends an indirect legitimacy to the oil painting.
-A further indication of legitimacy is the fact that the Chandos portrait was the inspiration for two posthumous portraits of Shakespeare, one by Gerard Soest and another, grander one, known as the "Chesterfield portrait" after a former owner of that painting.
+Further, the Chandos portrait was the inspiration for two posthumous portraits of Shakespeare, one by Gerard Soest and another, grander one, known as the "Chesterfield portrait" after a former owner of that painting.
 These were probably painted in the 1660s or 1670s, within living memory of Shakespeare.
 The Chesterfield portrait is held by the Shakespeare Birthplace Trust in Stratford-upon-Avon.

 In 2006, art historian Tarnya Cooper of the National Portrait Gallery completed a three-and-a-half-year study of portraits purported to be of Shakespeare and concluded that the Chandos portrait was most likely a representation of Shakespeare.
 Cooper points to the earring and the loose shirt-ties of the sitter, which were emblematic of poets (the poet John Donne and Shakespeare's patron the Earl of Pembroke sported similar fashions).
 However, she readily acknowledges that the painting's authenticity cannot be proven.

 Cooper also notes that the painting has been badly damaged by over-cleaning and retouching.
 Parts are abraded and some parts have been slightly altered.
 The hair has been extended and the beard is longer and more pointed than when originally painted.